5 PODIATRY TIPS TO RUNNING PAIN FREE

 Without a proper assessment, understanding where to start is fraught with danger.
 Assessment of running gait, muscle strength/weakness and injury prevention is essential for beginners and advanced runners alike.
 Having an adequate understanding of weaknesses and strengths in one’s running style can provide a template to develop a program to improve results and limit risk of injury.
 The Canberra Running Clinic, Powered by The Walking Clinic, offers a comprehensive running, gait, biomechanical and strength assessment to give you the best chance to improve performance and prevent injury.

-For more information or to book an appointment with one of our podiatrist go to http://canberrarunningclinic.com.au/bookings/ or call 6249-1758.
+For more information or to book an appointment with one of our podiatrist go to https://canberrarunningclinic.com.au/bookings/ or call 6249-1758.

 One final tip, don’t just run!!
 Runners who only run are prone to injury.
 Including cross training and weight training to improve deficiencies and strengths can effectively prevent injury and improve performance.
 Lower impact training such as Pilates, swimming and riding can build supporting muscles whilst reducing load at primary muscles.